Marshal (film)

 Marshal is a 2019 Indian Telugu-language medical thriller film directed by Jai Raaja Singh.
 The film stars Srikanth, Abhay Adaka, and Megha Chowdhury.
+The music was composed by Varikuppala Yadagiri and Ravi Basrur, and the film released on 13 September 2019.

 Plot

-Abhi, a medical salesman, is a big fan of "Super Star" Sivaji, to the chagrin of his family, friends, and co-workers.
+Abhi, a medical salesman, is a big fan of "Super Star" Sivaji, to the chagrin of his family, friends, and coworkers.
 Despite his efforts, he is unable to take a selfie with his favorite film actor.
 Meanwhile, Megha, a journalist, exposes a hospital that is severely underpaying and mistreating surrogate mothers and charging high prices to couples who wish to have children through surrogacy.
 In addition, there are some criminals kidnapping women for mysterious medical experiments ending in failure and death.

 One day, Abhi is promoted and becomes an area manager, and is charged with distributing beauty pills to the contestants of a beauty pageant.
 On his way, he and the original gang notice another set of kidnappers abducting Megha.
 Despite help from his father, a police officer, the culprits escape.
-At the pageant, Abhi notices the men who kidnapped Megha, and is then shocked to see the "victim" herself.
+At the pageant, Abhi notices the men who kidnapped Megha and is then shocked to see the "victim" herself.
 She reveals that it was simply a prank, and Abhi scolds her for her irresponsibility.
 She starts to fall for him, and after she stays with his family for a while, he also confesses his love.